-- Focus instead on adopting healthy behaviors such as mindful eating (also called intuitive eating and attuned eating) which leads to healthier eating for many weight strugglers.
+- Focus instead on adopting healthy behaviors.
+Mindful eating (also called intuitive eating and attuned eating) leads to healthier eating for many weight strugglers.
 Also start to move your body to feel good, not to burn calories.
 And focus on managing the stress that often leads us to emotional eating and creates a host of other problems as well.

-- Make sure any plan or program you decide to follow for health is truly non-diet.
+- Follow a non-diet plan or program for healthy weight loss.
+Make sure any plan or program you decide to follow for health is truly non-diet.
 A lot of programs say they’re not diets, but any program that has you counting points or other numbers or otherwise limiting your food intake in order to lose weight is a weight loss diet.

-- If you have health problems such as gastrointestinal disturbances, muscle/joint pains, or even struggle with unexplained hunger and food cravings — all problems that can interfere with our ability to live a healthy lifestyle — our Food as Medicine program may help.
-Take this questionnaire to find out if it’s right for you.
+- If you have health problems, focus on healing the health problems.
+While weight loss could be an outcome of getting healthier, it’s not the cure.
+So if you have problems such as gastrointestinal disturbances, muscle/joint pains, or even struggle with unexplained hunger and food cravings — all problems that can interfere with our ability to live a healthy lifestyle — get to the root of the problem instead of trying to resolve one symptom.

 Doing all this adds up to changing our focus from weight to health.
 It’s what the Health at Every Size approach is about.
 It can do a body good.

 What’s your focus — your weight or how you feel?
 Can you separate the two?